dribnet/purvs/README.md

 ## PS1 MDDN 242 2018

-### Episode 08 Finer tuned version
+### Episode 07 the clock thus far

-jumping off from the original idea, i realized that the original concept three of the day/time change was to simple and rather plain. so i decided to remix the idea keeping the changing day/night concept's originality whilst applying a new sci-fi like digital clock design.
+This is the current result of my clock creation, which will be further updated into the original concept of a changing pattern, once this is figured out i can finally start working on the alarm feature of this clock.

-(things Improved)
+(things to improve)
-creating a pulse like movement in regards to time unique layout style compromising of the standard hours,minutes,secs with the am/pm transitioning background depending on the current time.
+-unique movement in regards to time

-the clock design is a reference to a 90's anime show called neon gensis evangelion, this also inspired the choice of clours used aswell
+-effective layout of the clock
+-unique alarm mechanism
+-make it more interesting

-TUNE IN NEXT TIME!!
+TUNE IN FOR MORE.. p a i n